thompsonpayne/tymex-interview-frontend-duongnlbn/README.md

 ## Issues:
 - Fetch data from local is quicker than production even though it's reading from static db.json file.
 Maybe issue due to caching behavior inconsitency between local and prod env? 🤔
 - Utilize server code to filter data so I haven't figured out how to properly show loading indicator on client yet.
+Using tanstack query or SWR could resolve this, and also handle the data caching, but that would be extra libs to install.
 - Setting up unit test is absolute insanity.
 - Deploying with Vercel seems a bit unstable, domain isn't accessible at times.